Pain-Brioche/COM3D2-How-to/Use_NPR.md

 ```_EmissionColor```
 Changes the ```_EmissionMap``` color, changing the light color as result , alpha change the blending ratio (see ```_EmissionCustomBlend```)
 ```_EmissionValue```
-Emisison strength, between 0 and 1
+Emisison strength, between 0 and 1, disabled at 0.
 ```_EmissionHDRExposure```
-Mimic HDR exposure, just consider it makes it even brighter, value between 0 and 3
+Mimic HDR exposure, just consider it makes it even brighter, value between 0 and 3.
 ```_EmissionPower```
 Indice d'intensité:
 0 global